Points of infinite multiplicity of planar Brownian motion: measures and local times

 {\leftskip=2truecm \rightskip=2truecm \baselineskip=15pt

 {\slshape\bfseries Summary.} It is well-known (see Dvoretzky, Erd{\H o}s and Kakutani \cite{DEK58} and Le Gall \cite{Legall87}) that a planar Brownian motion $(B_t)_{t\ge 0}$ has points of infinite multiplicity, and these points form a dense set on the range.
 Our main result is the construction of a family of random measures, denoted by $\{{\mathcal M}_{\infty}^\alpha\}_{0< \alpha<2}$, that are supported by the set of the points of infinite multiplicity.
 We prove that for any $\alpha \in (0, 2)$, almost surely the Hausdorff dimension of ${\mathcal M}_{\infty}^\alpha$ equals $2-\alpha$, and ${\mathcal M}_{\infty}^\alpha$ is supported by the set of thick points defined in Bass, Burdzy and Khoshnevisan \cite{BBK} as well as by that defined in Dembo, Peres, Rosen and Zeitouni \cite{DPRZ01}.
-Our construction also reveals that with probability one, ${\mathcal M}_{\infty}^\alpha(\d x)$-almost everywhere, there exists a continuous nondecreasing additive functional $({\mathfrak L}_t^x)_{t\ge 0}$, called local times at $x$, such that the support of $ \d {\mathfrak L}_t^x$ coincides with the level set $\{t: B_t=x\}$.

 {\slshape\bfseries Keywords.} Planar Brownian motion, infinite multiplicity, thick points.

 {\slshape\bfseries 2010 Mathematics Subject Classification.} 60J65.

 }